Hurricane Ian heads for Carolinas after pounding Florida

 Climate change added at least 10% more rain to Hurricane Ian, according to a study prepared immediately after the storm, said its co-author, Lawrence Berkeley National Lab climate scientist Michael Wehner.

-At least four people were confirmed dead in Florida, while three other people were reported killed in Cuba after the hurricane struck there on Tuesday.
+At least six people were confirmed dead in Florida, including two who died Thursday afternoon when their car hydroplaned and overturned in a water-filled ditch in north Florida’s Putnam County, while three other people were reported killed in Cuba after the hurricane struck there on Tuesday.

 In the Fort Myers area, the hurricane ripped homes from their slabs and deposited them among shredded wreckage.
 Businesses near the beach were completely razed, leaving twisted debris.
 Broken docks floated at odd angles beside damaged boats.
 Fires smoldered on lots where houses once stood.